Lung PET scan

 - You are pregnant or think you might be pregnant.

 - You have any allergies to injected dye (contrast).

-Tell your health care provider about the medicines you are taking.
+Tell your provider about the medicines you are taking.
 These include ones bought without a prescription.
 Some medicines can interfere with the test results.

 How the Test will Feel